gelijergensen/PermutationImportance/docs/index.rst

 Welcome to PermutationImportance's documentation!
 =================================================

-PermutationImportance provides several methods for computing data-based predictor importance.
+**PermutationImportance** provides several methods for computing data-based predictor importance.
 The methods implemented are model-agnostic and can be used for any machine learning model in many stages of development.
 For more information on the particular methods, please see the documentation for that particular method.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

    about.rst
-   abstraction.rst
-   permutation.rst
-   sequentialselection.rst
-   custommethods.rst
-   result.rst
-   metrics.rst
+   methods.rst
    license.rst
    modules.rst